ogundiyantobiloba/opennms-tutorials-1/session3/README.md

 ...
 ```

-So in order to use this MIB we must import its dependencies first and since each of the dependencies also requires other MIB files, you may have a bit of trial and error to upload and compile the files in the correct order.
+So in order to use this MIB we must import and compile its dependencies first and since each of the dependencies also requires other MIB files, you may have a bit of trial and error to upload and compile the files in the correct order.

 Once you have upload and compiled all of the files, you will be in a position to generate the event definitions as shown here